NHOrus/srwq-compilation/episode-37.md

 "Have I angered you, Balanga?"

-"How can you...be so damned cold?"
+"How can you... be so damned cold?"

 "Because the School trained me that way, Balanga.
 Just like they trained you to be a spoiler."